Reductil is a discontinued weight loss medication that has been banned by the EU and no longer available in the UK....

 In 2002, a study was conducted into the safety and efficiency of Reductil in obese patients.
 The trial was carried out over six years following the progress of 10,000 patients comparing Reductil with a placebo.
 The EU banned the weight loss aid in 2010 due to potentially dangerous side effects found in light of the study as Reductil was linked with an increased risk of heart attack and stroke.

 You cannot buy this medication from a reputable source without a prescription, and now that it has been taken off the market, this is no longer possible.

 Beware of counterfeit medication sold as Reductil without a prescription as these can have a detrimental effect on your health.

 Are there any alternatives?

 New weight loss pill Alli is also used as a weight loss aid.
-It contains 60mg of orlistat and is available over the counter.
+It contains 60mg of orlistat and is also available over the counter.